Physics177-2022/Physics177-2022.github.io/syllabus.md

 ### Grading scale
 Grades for each assignment and project will follow a four point scale:
-- 0 -- no submission
 - 1 -- some work, but the assignment/project is mostly incomplete
 - 2 -- the assignment/project is mostly complete, but with major errors
 - 3 -- the assignment/project is complete, with moderate errors
-- 4 -- the assignment/project is complete with only minor errors
+- 4 -- the assignment/project is complete, with only minor errors

+More information on midterm and final projects will be available as we progress through the quarter.

 I encourage you to freely collaborate with other students on homework and projects.